Jack-Q/blog/source/_posts/2017-02-24-javaee-training-note-day-05.md

 ### Grid System

 The grid system in Bootstrap 3 is a 12-column grid.
-A parent element can be set to `row` and then its childen can use `col-<condition>-<size>` to assign their size in different screen size (to make the webpage respinsive).
+A parent element can be set to `row` and then its children can use `col-<condition>-<size>` to assign their size in different screen size (to make the webpage responsive).
 Then there are also some other category of classes to control the position of the cells like `col-<condition>-offset-<position>` and to arrange the cells like `col-<condition>-<push/poll>-<size>`.

 ### HTML Components

-Predifined themes which can apply by using class name.
+Predefined themes which can apply by using class name.
 For example, a input form can be defined as:

 ```html